 Best practices for BPM in manufacturing

 Implementing BPM effectively requires a strategic focus on key areas of the manufacturing lifecycle.
-Here are eight best practices to guide your BPM implementation and drive significant improvements on the factory floor.
+These eight practices drive the most consistent results.

 Focus on end-to-end traceability

 Log every approval, inspection, and handoff across the entire production journey to create a detailed digital thread.
-This not only strengthens your audit readiness but also provides invaluable insights for troubleshooting and process optimization.
+This not only strengthens audit readiness but provides invaluable insights for troubleshooting and process optimization.

 Standardize supplier workflows